shankar-r10n/spt-aca-hol/README.md

 2. Optionally, work through and complete the listed challenge(s).

 **Steps**
-1. Create a Container App - for the _inventoryapi_ microservice.
+**1. Create a Container App - for the _inventoryapi_ microservice.**

-Assuming you have completed Lab 2, you can choose to utilize the same _Resource Group_ and _Container App Environment_ you created as part of that lab.

 ```
+# Assuming the  Resource Group and Container App environment are already created as part of Lab 2
+# if not create them.
 # Set the following environment variables

  RESOURCE_GROUP="rg-spt-aca-hol1"
  CONTAINERAPPS_ENVIRONMENT="aca-hol-env1"
-  # Assuming the  Resource Group and Container App environment are already created as part of Lab 2
-# if not create them.

 # Deploy the Container App for the inventoryapi microservice
 az containerapp create \